 Use, production, transfer, and stockpiling

-Cluster munition contamination has been identified in Nagorno-Karabakh, from the 1988–1994 conflict between Azerbaijan and Armenia.
+Cluster munition contamination in Nagorno-Karabakh dates from the 1988–1994 conflict between Azerbaijan and Armenia.
 There are reports of contamination in other parts of occupied Azerbaijan, adjacent to Nagorno-Karabakh, which are under the control of Armenian forces.

 (See the separate profile on Nagorno-Karabakh.)